apache/druid/docs/api-reference/sql-api.md

 * `query`: SQL query string.

 * `resultFormat`: String that indicates the format to return query results.
 Select one of the following formats:
   * `object`: Returns a JSON array of JSON objects with the HTTP response header `Content-Type: application/json`.
+     Each object's field names match the columns returned by the SQL query, and are provided in the same order as the SQL query.

   * `array`: Returns a JSON array of JSON arrays with the HTTP response header `Content-Type: application/json`.
+     Each inner array has elements matching the columns returned by the SQL query, in order.

-  * `objectLines`: Returns newline-delimited JSON objects with a trailing blank line.
-Returns the HTTP response header `Content-Type: text/plain`.
+  * `objectLines`: Returns newline-delimited JSON objects with the HTTP response header `Content-Type: text/plain`.
+     Newline separation can make it easier to parse the entire response set as a stream if you don't have a streaming JSON parser.
+     To make it possible to detect a truncated response, this format includes a trailer of one blank newline character.

-  * `arrayLines`: Returns newline-delimited JSON arrays with a trailing blank line.
-Returns the HTTP response header `Content-Type: text/plain`.
+  * `arrayLines`: Returns newline-delimited JSON arrays with the HTTP response header `Content-Type: text/plain`.
+     Newline separation can make it easier to parse the entire response set as a stream if you don't have a streaming JSON parser.
+     To make it possible to detect a truncated response, this format includes a trailer of one blank newline character.

-  * `csv`: Returns a comma-separated values with one row per line and a trailing blank line.
-Returns the HTTP response header `Content-Type: text/csv`.
+  * `csv`: Returns comma-separated values with one row per line.
+Sent with the HTTP response header `Content-Type: text/csv`.
+     Druid uses double quotes to escape individual field values.
+For example a value with a comma returns `"A,B"`.
+     If the field value contains a double quote character, Druid escapes it with a second double quote character.
+     For example `foo"bar` becomes `foo""bar`.
+     To make it possible to detect a truncated response, this format includes a trailer of one blank newline character.

 * `header`: Boolean value that determines whether to return information on column names.
 When set to `true`, Druid returns the column names as the first row of the results.
 To also get information on the column types, set `typesHeader` or `sqlTypesHeader` to `true`.
 For a comparative overview of data formats and configurations for the header, see the [Query output format](#query-output-format) table.